latent-to/developer-docs/docs/local-build/provision-wallets.md

 Every local blockchain is pre-provisioned with an "Alice" account, which is loaded with one million $\tau$.

+## Prerequisites

+To follow along with the rest of this tutorial, ensure that you have a local chain running.
+To set up a local chain, see [Create a local blockchain instance](./deploy.md).

 ## Access the Alice account

 To access the handy pre-provisioned development "Alice" account on your local chain, use: